mikecognata/100-Days-of-Code/README.md

 Some personal competition

 ## Day 1
-I am learning how to link my github to my code
+I am learning about GitHub and practicing some Javascript Functions

 More info [here](Day1/Day1.md)